mattmotoki/mattmotoki.github.io/_art/README.md

 display_image: "/path/to/large-image.png"  # Optional - Used on the individual page
 tagline: "A short, catchy phrase that appears as a quote."  # Optional - Also used as hover text
 description: "A longer description that appears below the tagline."  # Optional
+priority: 1  # Optional - Used for ordering items (lower numbers appear first)
 ---
 ```

 ## Content Fields

+### Priority Field

+The `priority` field is used to control the order in which art items appear on the website.
+Items with lower priority numbers are displayed first.
+If the priority field is not specified, the item will be displayed after all items with priority.

 ### Tagline Field